zcashe/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1]$ cd messages/en-us.txt
 bash: cd: messages/en-us.txt: Not a directory
 ```
-> Cd only allows us to move to directories not actual files, this produces a error message telling us that the thing we tried to cd into wasn't a directory.
+> Cd only allows us to move to directories not actual files, so this produces a error message telling us that the thing we tried to cd into wasn't a directory.